-We have audited the financial statements of Urban Municipal Administrators Association of Saskatchewan, (the non-profit), which comprise the Statement of Financial Position as at December 31, 2021 and the Statements of Operations, Changes in Net Assets and Cash Flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Urban Municipal Administrators Association of Saskatchewan, (the organization), which comprise the Statement of Financial Position as at December 31, 2022 and the Statements of Operations and Cash Flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the non-profit as at December 31, 2021, and results of its operations and its cash flow for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the organization as at December 31, 2022, and results of its operations and its cash flow for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.